rcaba002/Claim-Academy/BasicFlowControl/README.md

 ##Basic Flow Control

-This folder contains two basic C# web applications:
+This folder contains two basic C# console applications:

 **CheckPassFail:** Using an if/else statement, prints the word "PASS" to the console if the variable 'mark' is more than or equal to 50 and prints "FAIL" otherwise.